Miracle Legion: 1989–92

 With the departure of drummer Wiederschall and bassist West in 1988, Mulcahy and Neal continued Miracle Legion as a duo, touring as the opening act for The Sugarcubes.
 Their 1989 release of Me and Mr. Ray, recorded at Prince's Paisley Park Studios, reflected the band's new direction with its stripped-down instrumentation.
 The album yielded a single, "You're the One Lee", the video for which received modest rotation on MTV's 120 Minutes alternative music show.
 That year, the band found a new rhythm section, drummer Scott Boutier and bassist Dave McCaffrey, and signed with the now-defunct label Morgan Creek Records, which funded their 1992 album Drenched produced by John Porter (of Roxy Music and The Smiths fame).
 The band had a limited national tour that year in support of the new album, mostly playing clubs and other small venues.
-The song "So Good" off of Drenched was featured in the 1993 film The Crush.
+The song "So Good" from Drenched was featured in the 1993 film The Crush.